Data Science Manager vs. Computer Vision Engineer

 Data Science Manager

-• Managing the data science budget
+• Managing budgets and resources for data science projects.

 Required Skills

-• Machine Learning skills
+• Knowledge of Machine Learning algorithms and frameworks.

-Educational Background
+Educational Backgrounds

 Tools and Software Used